Adolf Dickfeld

 Adolf Dickfeld (20 February 1910 – 17 May 2009) was a German Luftwaffe military aviator during World War II, an ace credited with 136 enemy aircraft shot down in about 1,072 combat missions.
-He was also a recipient of the Knight's Cross of the Iron Cross with Oak Leaves, the highest award in the military and paramilitary forces of Nazi Germany during World War II.
+He was also a recipient of the Knight's Cross of the Iron Cross with Oak Leaves.
+He was "ace-in-a-day" four times, shooting down five or more aircraft on a single day.

 Early life and career

 Dickfeld was born on 20 February 1910 in Jüterbog in the Province of Brandenburg, the son of an artillery officer.
 In his youth he learned to fly glider aircraft.
 He made his first flights at the glider school in Grunau in Silesia, present-day Jeżów Sudecki, Poland.
 Here, among others, he was taught to fly by Hanna Reitsch.
 He was also trained by Wolf Hirth on the Hornberg in the Black Forest, and by Heini Dittmar and Oskar Ursinus at the Wasserkuppe in the Rhön Mountains.

 After attending school and passing his Abitur (School Leaving Certificate), Dickfeld attended the flight school at Frankfurt (Oder) from 3 September to 23 December 1934, receiving his A-license for motor powered aircraft.
 He then received the B-license at the flight school in Stolp, present-day Słupsk, after completing a course from 2 January to 28 February 1935.
 On 3 March, he continued his training at the flight school in Hagenow, a course with emphasis on aerobatics which he completed in June 1935.

 From 2 July 1935 to 28 February 1937, Dickfeld was based at the Deutsche Verkehrsfliegerschule, a covert military-training organization, under the command of Alfred Keller in Braunschweig.
 There, he received further training and became an instrument flight instructor.
 In parallel, Dickfeld participated three times in the Deutschlandflug, a cross-country flight contest for pilots, and various other aviation contests.
 He also trained in the military reserve force of the newly emerging Luftwaffe.
 Dickfeld studied radio technology before officially joining the Luftwaffe on 1 January 1939, where he served in aerial reconnaissance.